oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_empty_first_name.md

 **Expected Result:**
 - The system prevents registration
-- A validation message is displayed prompting the user to select a First name
+- A validation message is displayed prompting the user to enter a First name

 ---